HOW SPIN STRONG WORKS

 While Spin Strong includes both air and weight resistance, it’s the unique emphasis on air resistance that makes them so effective.

-Other rotational trainers emphasize weight resistance.
-Here, you basically hold your hand in the same position resisting the rotating outward directed force.
-Once a rotating weight is spinning at a fast speed, it acquires it’s own momentum and requires little effort to maintain it.
+Weight based spin trainers create outward directed force (think David and Goliath).
+With weight based spinning, your hands are lbasically held in the same position while resisting the rotating outward force.
+Once the rotating weight is up to training speed, it acquires it’s own momentum and requires little effort to maintain it.

-Rotary air resistance is totally different, always resisting your forward movement.
+Spin training using air resistance is totally different.
+It’s always intensely resisting your forward movement.
 You must constantly pull through it, while also continuously changing direction.

 As you increase speed, resistance is increased exponentially.
 For each doubling of air speed, air resistance is quadrupled.
 The result is a highly effective form of resistance training.